EliriaT/CS-Labs/reports/Web-Authentication_REPORT.md

    - The payload of the token (all the JSON data) is then encrypted using XChaCha20-Poly1305 (authenticated encryption), using the secret key along with the pre-authentication string to ensure the integrity of the PASETO
    - Finally, a token string is created of the form v2.local.payload.optional_footer

-The token payload is defined in `payload.go` and has a field `Username` to mark to whom  the token belongs, and `Authenticated` to mark if the user passed the second authentication factor (TOTP).
+The token payload is defined in `payload.go` and has a field `Username` to mark to whom  the token belongs, and `Authenticated` to mark if the user passed  succesfully the second authentication factor (TOTP).

 ```golang
 // Payload contains the payload data of the token